Maizzle CLI

 maizzle build --config /path/to/custom-config.js

-So for example the custom-config.js file will be used even if production is passed:
+In this example, custom-config.js will be used even if production is passed:

 maizzle build production --config /path/to/custom-config.js